meharbhamrah/CSKeywords/README.md

 - Storage: The capability to store and retain data, files, and information on computer systems, either locally or in the cloud.
 - Network: A collection of interconnected devices that can share resources and communicate, including LANs (Local Area Networks) and WANs (Wide Area Networks).
 - Distributed Computing: A distributed system is a system whose components are located on different networked computers, which communicate and coordinate their actions by passing messages to one another
+- Computability is the ability to solve a problem in an effective manner.
+- In computer organisation, the memory hierarchy separates computer storage into a hierarchy based on response time.
+- The BIOS (Basic Input/Output System) is firmware in a computer that initializes and manages hardware components during startup.
+It provides essential instructions for the operating system to take over and is responsible for tasks like booting the computer and configuring hardware settings.
+- In computing, a device driver is a computer program that operates or controls a particular type of device that is attached to a computer or automaton.

 ## Hardware Units:
 - CPU (Central Processing Unit): The primary hardware component responsible for executing instructions and performing calculations in a computer.
 - GPU (Graphics Processing Unit): A specialized hardware component optimized for rendering graphics and handling parallel processing tasks.
 - DPU (Data Processing Unit): Hardware designed for accelerating data processing tasks, including data compression and encryption.
 - TPU (Tensor Processing Unit): A specialized hardware unit for accelerating machine learning and neural network computations.
+- A microcontroller contains one or more CPUs (processor cores) along with memory and programmable input/output peripherals

 ## Computer Architectures:
 - CISC (Complex Instruction Set Computer): A computer architecture with a diverse and extensive set of instructions, which can make it more versatile but sometimes less efficient.